You may notice in Google search results that certain listings have a picture of the…

 When the progress is finished, you can go to the “Report List” tab to see a list of posts and pages that were checked by the plugin.
 Each one will have some basic information, which includes the URL, it’s Pagespeed score, and how long ago this page was checked.
 This will give you a good overall look at how your site ranks on Google.
 Remember, you’re trying to get all of your pages as close to 100 as possible.

 This is helpful, but you probably want to get a look at the overall performance of your entire site.
 To do so, go to “Report Summary”.
-This page resembles the Report Details page, but has aggregates all of the pages to give you a broad overview.
-It will show you you an aggregated, average Pagespeed score for all of the posts and pages that the plugin has checked, and will tell you, on average, which resources are blocking the page the most.
-It will also tell you which of the Google recommendations are effecting the most issues so that you know where to start, and at the bottom the plugin will list the highest scoring and lowest scoring pages on your site, so you can dive in and investigate those individually.
+This page resembles the Report Details page but has aggregates all of the pages to give you a broad overview.
+It will show you an aggregated, average Pagespeed score for all of the posts and pages that the plugin has checked, and will tell you, on average, which resources are blocking the page the most.
+It will also tell you which of the Google recommendations are affecting the most issues so that you know where to start, and at the bottom, the plugin will list the highest scoring and lowest scoring pages on your site, so you can dive in and investigate those individually.
 At the top of the page, you can also filter through pages so that you can see posts, pages, and custom post types individually.

 Costs, Caveats, Etc.

 Google Pagespeed Insights for WordPress is free to use.
 If this is something you’re using often, it’s worth checking out.
 If you are having some problems with the plugin, it has a pretty in-depth documentation that you can look at, which goes into some of the features I didn’t touch on here.
 If you are still having a problem, you can try the support forums or purchase a license to get priority support.